 This report is very comprehensive and will tell you about suspected mileage rollback or tampering, any structural damage to the car, if it’s been reported in a major accident, if it’s been used as a taxi or police vehicle which in turn would indicate extreme wear and tear, if it’s been rebuilt, if there has been flood damage reported or the airbags have deployed, if it’s ever been junked, and any recall and warranty information.

-Purchasing five reports can be very helpful as you’re likely to check more than one vehicle during the shopping process.
-Unlimited reports also have the same benefit; you just pay once and you can run a VIN Number check for 60 days.
+Purchasing six reports can be very helpful as you’re likely to check more than one vehicle during the shopping process.
+There used to be an Unlimited reports option; you just pay once and you can run a VIN Number check for 60 days.
 But currently that does not seem to be available.

 $9.99 for one report.
 (FREE initial VIN check)